TERREMEMBER/znbase/docs/content/latest/yedis/develop/client-drivers/yedis/cpp.md

 ---
-title: Build a YugabyteDB application using C++ and YEDIS
+title: Build a ZNbaseDB application using C++ and YEDIS
 headerTitle: Build an application using C++
 linkTitle: C++
-description: Use C++ to build a YugabyteDB application that interacts with YEDIS
+description: Use C++ to build a ZNbaseDB application that interacts with YEDIS
 aliases:
   - /latest/yedis/develop/client-drivers/cpp
 menu: